 Interviewee: [00:19:47] No worries, honestly, no because luckily, I mean, it might seem a bit..
 But the point is that whenever I find the bug or something that I do wrong.
 I end up with finding the solution and so far the way it happened is that I only made that mistake once or possibly twice because after the second time, I usually remember why that thing is going wrong and so I just fix it.
 I just know how to do it properly after the second time.

-Gunel: [00:20:31] Yeah, but I mean.
+Interviewer1: [00:20:31] Yeah, but I mean.
 Of course, there are solutions to the bugs that you're producing but we just want to know about the bugs themselves.

 Interviewer 2: [00:20:40] Even if they happened only once or twice...